artemis-analytics/artemis/docs/cdr.md

 * Total batches processed, number of records per batch
 * Statistics on processing errors

-Separate histogram-based monitoring applications can be developed as a postprocessing stage of Artemis and will be able to run quickly over large datasets since the input data are Arrow record batches.

-Automated the profiling of the distributions of the data is forseen as well as input for the postprocessing stage.
+Separate histogram-based monitoring applications can be developed as a postprocessing stage of Artemis and will be able to quickly iterate over large datasets since the input data are Arrow record batches.
+Automated profiling of the distributions of the data is forseen as well for input to the postprocessing stage data quality algorithms.
 Further discussion on automated profiling is included in the appendix.

 ### Services, algorithms and tools <a name="services"></a>